 X.6 DCTM Cross Profile Considerations

 A Content Consumer in Patient Care Coordination might be grouped with a Care Team Contributor to enable the filtering and display of Care Team content.
 A Content Creator might be grouped with a Care Team Contributor to enable the creation or update of clinical content.
 A Reconciliation Agent might be grouped with a Care Team Contributor and also with a Care Team Service to facilitate the reconciliation processes.
 As mentioned in the security considerations section, a Secure Node in the ATNA Profile might be grouped with any and all of the actors in this profile.
 Note that Care team may be referenced from zero or more care plans.
+Please see section X.4 DCTM Overview for a description of the relationship between care planning and care teams.

 Appendices